garden-io/garden/docs/guides/remote-kubernetes.md

     defaultHostname: ${var.hostname}
 ```

-If you would like to manage TLS for development environments, we recommend using an application load balancer and your cloud provider's certificate management service.
+If you would like to manage TLS for development environments, we recommend using your cloud provider's certificate management service in combination with a load balancer.
 You can find the documentation for (AWS here)[https://aws.amazon.com/premiumsupport/knowledge-center/associate-acm-certificate-alb-nlb/] and for (GCP here)[https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs].

 If you are using [cert-manager](https://github.com/jetstack/cert-manager) (or would like to use it) to manage your TLS certificates, you may want to check out the [cert-manager integration](../advanced/cert-manager-integration.md), which helps to automate some of the otherwise manual work involved in managing certificates.